angular/angular-cli/README.md

 # Angular-CLI

-Prototype of a CLI for Angular 2 applications.
+Prototype of a CLI for Angular 2 applications based on the [ember-cli](http://www.ember-cli.com/) project.

 ## Note